dottxt-ai/outlines/docs/cookbook/deploy-using-modal.md

 ## Build the image

 First we need to define our container image.
-We download the Mistral-7B-v0.1 model from HuggingFace as part of the definition of the image so it only needs to be done once.
+We download the Mistral-7B-v0.1 model from HuggingFace as part of the definition of the image so it only needs to be done once (you need to provide an [access token](https://huggingface.co/settings/tokens))

 ```python
 from modal import Image, App, gpu